jrochkind/scrub_rb/README.md

 ## JRuby may raise

 Due to an apparent JRuby bug, some invalid strings cause an internal exception from JRuby when trying to scrub_rb.
+This bug should [be fixed in jruby 1.7.11](https://github.com/jruby/jruby/issues/1361#issuecomment-35776377)

-The entire original MRI test suite does passes against scrub_rb in JRuby -- but [one test original to us, involving input tagged 'ascii' encoding](./test/scrub_test.rb#L67),  fails raising an ArrayIndexOutOfBoundsException from inside of JRuby.
+In Jruby versions prior to that, The entire original MRI test suite does passes against scrub_rb in JRuby -- but [one test original to us, involving input tagged 'ascii' encoding](./test/scrub_test.rb#L67),  fails raising an ArrayIndexOutOfBoundsException from inside of JRuby.
 I have filed an [issue with JRuby](https://github.com/jruby/jruby/issues/1361).